 - Once per day peak in high-frequency sounds associated with snapping shrimp activity

 - Fish chorusing by transient fish species seen only at sites adjacent to seagrass on the outer edges of the reserve.
 Chorusing by resident species present at inner sites – could be indicative of fringing reef habitat.

 Ricci SW, Eggleston DB, Bohnenstiehl DR, Lillis A. (2016) Temporal soundscape patterns and processes in an estuarine reserve.
-Marine Ecology Progress Series 550:25-38. article link
+Marine Ecology Progress Series 550:25-38.